Nuneham Courtenay: Nuneham House and Park

 The rectory and manor house used to accompany a small village with a medieval parish church standing on the most sudden part of the village's river bluff, all with a westward view over the River Thames.
 The manor house may have dated from the 16th century.
 The 1st Earl demolished the house, medieval church, and 'tumble-down clay-built' cottages of the village, and built a new parish church with an entirely new Nuneham Courtenay village almost 1 mi north east to make way for his planned English style landscape park and new Nuneham House.
-The privately-owned, two-storey Old Rectory was built in 1759 on the northern boundary, by the first Earl.
-It was a Grade II listed building in 1963 as part of the "Nuneham Courtney Park and Garden".
+The privately owned, two-storey Old Rectory was built in 1759 on the northern boundary, by the first Earl.
+It was made a Grade II listed building in 1963 as part of the "Nuneham Courtney Park and Garden".

 New village

 The new village comprised two identical rows of brick-built semi-detached cottages, each of a single main storey plus an attic floor with dormer windows.
-The two identical rows face each other across the Oxford–Reading and Henley-on-Thames (i.e. south-east) main road, which had been made a turnpike in 1736.
+The two identical rows face each other across the main road from Oxford to Reading and Henley-on-Thames, which had been made a turnpike in 1736.
 (It has been classified the A4074 since the 20th century.)
-As the village population has subsequently grown, additional cottages have been added in similar styles early in the 19th century and again early in the 20th century.
+As the village population grew, additional cottages were added in similar styles early in the 19th century and again early in the 20th century.
 The old village had a village green.
 The new village has none, but was built to a spacious plan with gardens for every cottage and verges between them and the main road.

 In the 1760s the Irish writer, poet and playwright Oliver Goldsmith witnessed the demolition of a medieval village and destruction of its farms to clear land to become a wealthy man's garden.
 His poem The Deserted Village, published in 1770, expresses a fear that the destruction of villages and the conversion of land from productive agriculture to ornamental landscape gardens would ruin the peasantry.
 The Deserted Village gave the demolished medieval village the pseudonym "Sweet Auburn" and Goldsmith did not disclose the real village on which he based it.
 He did, however, indicate it was about 50 mi from London and it is widely believed to have been Nuneham Courtenay.